Server development

 ./test.sh -u # build unit test containers, start up and initialise the database

-./test.sh # run tests, do this as often as you need to
+./test.sh [path-to-tests-file-or-directory] # run specific tests, do this as often as you need to

 ./test.sh -s # stop test containers, but don't remove them